nadrane/blog/content/_posts/hexo-vs-gatsbyjs-comparing-nodejs-static-site-generators/hexo-vs-gatsbyjs-comparing-nodejs-static-site-generators.md

 ## Different Products

 First, let's talk high level.
 Hexo and Gatsby both generate static websites, but at their hearts, they are very different products.
-Hexo is a blog generator; Gatsby can create sophisticated [Progressive Web Applications](https://en.wikipedia.org/wiki/Progressive_web_applications).
+Hexo is a blog generator; Gatsby can is a generalized static site generator.
+Let me elaborate.

 ### Hexo